lukasnee/wucy/README.md

 * ???
 Indication - single color or RGB LED (depends on IO pins left on MCU).
 * ???
 Vibration - tiny motor (maybe on rev.2 if power consumption will be efficient).

+If there will be a demand, I might consider making wucy's DIY kits or prebuild hardware making them plug&play, however that sounds like a devastating labour by hand...
+Thats a problem for future, if there will ever be one, lol.

 ### Software
 Custom therram kernel wrapped in FreeRTOS with neat GUI, easy access to system hardware IO, external file storage etc. I want a great flexibility on power usage and computing performance.
 I want to make an API framework for easy application developement within the kernel and on top of the system.
 All code in C, I want this wearable to be fast and sexy.
 Currently developing on ESP-IDF framework, optimizing for ESP32, however I also think about portability, so structure code accordingly.